jidinaro/Automating-Marketing-Reports-Brand-Coverage/README.md

 db_bc = pd.merge(client_db,sales_db,how='left',on='Cod Cli') #Check the column name corresponding to client codes.
 ```

 * The next step is to define the dictionary of agg functions used on the pivot table.
-This is made since it could be the case where all the columns do not use the same aggfunc.
+This is donde since it could be the case where all the columns do not use the same aggfunc.

 ```python
 dic_agg = {}